atlanticchilli/qf-research-feed/preprints/2025/12/arxiv_2512.05156_v2/01_intro.md

 ### 5.5 Qualitative Evaluation with LLM-as-a-Judge

 A fundamental question for any faithfulness metric is whether it aligns with human judgment: do answers with higher ℱS\mathcal{F}\_{S} and lower SEP correspond to what human evaluators would reasonably identify as better responses?
-To investigate this hypothesis, we employ the LLM-as-a-Judge methodology [[18](https://arxiv.org/html/2512.05156v1#bib.bib18)], using Claude Sonnet 4.5 to simulate the human process of evaluating multiple LLM-generated answers and selecting the best one.
+To investigate this hypothesis, we employ the LLM-as-a-Judge methodology [[18](https://arxiv.org/html/2512.05156v2#bib.bib18)], using Claude Sonnet 4.5 to simulate the human process of evaluating multiple LLM-generated answers and selecting the best one.

-Our hypothesis is that the Semantic Faithfulness metric ℱS\mathcal{F}\_{S} and Semantic Entropy Production (SEP) provide effective guidance for answer selection, capturing dimensions of quality that human evaluators would recognize: structural alignment with question requirements, comprehensive coverage of requested topics, appropriate grounding in context, and absence of tangential or repetitive content.
+Our hypothesis is that the Semantic Faithfulness metric ℱS\mathcal{F}\_{S} and Semantic Entropy Production (SEP) provide effective guidance for answer selection, capturing dimensions of quality that human evaluators would recognize: structural alignment with question requirements, comprehensive coverage of requested topics, appropriate grounding in context, and absence of tangential or hallucinated content.

-We compare answers with the highest and lowest ℱS\mathcal{F}\_{S} scores from a separate experimental run using Group A comprehensive risk questions.444The ℱS\mathcal{F}\_{S} values reported in this section (0.872 and 0.250) differ from those in Table [1](https://arxiv.org/html/2512.05156v1#S5.T1 "Table 1 ‣ 5.2 Results ‣ 5 Experiments ‣ Semantic Faithfulness and Entropy Production Measures to Tame Your LLM Demons and Manage Hallucinations") because they were computed in a different experimental session with different random initialization.
+We compare answers with the highest and lowest ℱS\mathcal{F}\_{S} scores from a separate experimental run using Group A comprehensive risk questions.444The ℱS\mathcal{F}\_{S} values reported in this section (0.324 and 0.250) differ from those in Table [1](https://arxiv.org/html/2512.05156v2#S5.T1 "Table 1 ‣ 5.2 Results ‣ 5 Experiments ‣ Semantic Faithfulness and Entropy Production Measures to Tame Your LLM Demons and Manage Hallucinations") because they were computed in a different experimental session with different random initialization.
 This variability is expected and does not affect the qualitative conclusions.
-For each pair, we present both answers to the LLM with instructions to analyze faithfulness, completeness, coherence, and relevance.
+For each pair, we present both answers to the LLM judge with instructions to analyze faithfulness, completeness, coherence, and relevance.
 The qualitative analysis reported below is provided verbatim as generated by Claude Sonnet 4.5.

 #### Group A Analysis (Comprehensive Risk Questions).

-Answer A (ℱS=0.872\mathcal{F}\_{S}=0.872) produced a structured response organized around four numbered sections: (1) Supply Chain Dependencies and Demand Forecasting Challenges, (2) Competitive Risks and Operational Challenges, (3) Impact of External Factors: Export Controls and Macroeconomics, and (4) Financial Illustration and Customer Concentration.
-The answer maintains direct alignment with the question’s framework and concludes with a concise summary paragraph that ties all elements together.
+Answer A (ℱS=0.324\mathcal{F}\_{S}=0.324) produced a structured response organized around the question’s framework with sections on: Vulnerabilities in Manufacturing and Supply

-Answer B (ℱS=0.250\mathcal{F}\_{S}=0.250) produced a longer response with an executive summary, more detailed subsections, and extensive bullet points.
-While covering similar material, the answer includes additional elements such as cybersecurity threats and EU AI Act regulatory compliance, and provides a more extensive final section on “Implications for
+Networks, Competitive Threats to Market Leadership, Organizational Capacity for Navigating Technology Transitions, and Impact of Broader Forces on Operational Risks.
+The answer maintains direct alignment with the question’s structure, uses precise language from the source context, and correctly states that “three direct customers representing 12%, 11%, and 11% of total revenue in fiscal year 2025.”

-Financial Health and Long-Term Standing.”
+Answer B (ℱS=0.250\mathcal{F}\_{S}=0.250) produced a longer response with an executive summary, numbered sections, and extensive bullet points.
+While covering similar material, the answer includes additional elements such as cybersecurity threats and provides a more extensive final section on “Implications for Financial Health and Long-Term Standing.”
+Critically, Answer B contains a subtle hallucination: it states that “Customers A, B, and C represented 12%, 11%, and 11% of total revenue”.
+By this, it fabricates specific customer names that do not appear in the source context, which only mentions “three direct customers” without naming them.

 #### LLM Judge Evaluation.